 Coverage decisions and appeals deal with problems related to your benefits and coverage for your medical care (services, items and Part B prescription drugs, including payment).
-To keep things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
-You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.
+To keep

 Asking for coverage decisions prior to receiving benefits

 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical care.
 For example, if your plan network doctor refers you to a medical specialist not inside the network, this referral is considered a favorable coverage decision unless either your network doctor can show that you received a standard denial notice for this medical specialist, or the Evidence of Coverage makes it clear that the referred service is never covered under any condition.
 You or your doctor can also contact us and ask for a coverage decision if your doctor is unsure whether we will cover a particular medical service or refuses to provide medical care you think that you need.
 In other words, if you want to know if we will cover medical care before you receive it, you can ask us to make a coverage decision for you.
 In limited circumstances a request for a coverage decision will be dismissed, which means we won't review the request.
 Examples of when a request will be dismissed include if the request is incomplete if someone makes the request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
 If we dismiss a request for a coverage decision, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.